2-Way Calendar Sync — Your Calendar and Your Billing, Finally Connected

 Pro Tip

-Your Apple Calendar events appear automatically in Launchpad.
+Once sync is enabled, your Apple Calendar events appear automatically in Launchpad's Day, Week, and Month views.
 No copy-pasting, no manual entry.
-They just show up.
+They just show up, in real time.

 How Events Appear in Launchpad